What to Wear

 Entering the Sanctuary

-Two ushers are waiting to greet you at the entrance to the sanctuary and provide you with a copy of the day’s worship guide / bulletin.
+Ushers are waiting to greet you at the entrance to the sanctuary.
 We don’t usher people directly to pews and there is no reserved seating except on special occasions such as baptisms.
 Feel free to sit where you are most comfortable.

-Space has been set aside for wheelchairs.
+Space has been set aside in the sanctuary for wheelchairs about half-way up the centre aisle.
 We also have hearing-assistance technology.
-Upon request, an usher will be happy to provide you a headset.
+Upon request, an usher will be happy to provide you with a headset.

 Children